matteodegobbi/vault/Reinforcement Learning/TD (Temporal Difference) Learning.md

 This is an off-policy TD method, the two main differences with SARSA are:
 1. In the TD Target SARSA uses the next action that will be taken by the agent while following the current policy.
 Instead Q Learning in the target always considers the greedy action, being optimistic as if the epsilon exploratory action will never be taken
 2. Point 1. has a consequence on the pseudocode of the algorithms, in SARSA we store: $S_t$, $A_t$, $R_{t+1}$,$S_{t+1},A_{t+1}$.
 The current state, action and reward and the next state are also used in Q Learning but $A_{t+1}$ is not computed in Q Learning as we don't consider the actual next action taken in the TD target so we don't need to compute until the next iteration, this rearranges the order of operations.
-From these 2 points above we can understand why Q Learning is off-policy, we have a behavior policy (often $\varepsilon$-greedy) and a target policy namely the greedy policy (which appears in the TD target in Q learning).
+From these 2 points above we can understand why Q Learning is off-policy, we have a behavior policy (often $\varepsilon$-greedy) and a target policy: the greedy policy (which appears in the TD target in Q learning instead of the eps greedy choice like in SARSA).

 Even though Q-Learning is off-policy we don't need to use importance sampling like in MC.
 This is because we can compute the expected return from any state by considering that the target policy is the greedy policy wrt the action values Q, all non-maximum actions have probability 0, this means that the expected return from a state is equal to the max action value function in that state.